smallfishmacro/Wifey-Economic-Indicators/README.md

 ********************************************************************************************************************************************

-Please note I am a normie in Python.
-Self thaught as a hobby for the past 2 years or so with 0 programming experience before that...
+Please note I am perfectly aware I am normie in Python.

-Happy to receive feedback, tips, code clean-up and help from more seasonned programers!
+Happy to receive feedback, tips, code clean-up and help from more seasoned programers!

-Hoping to help.
+Just hoping to help.